 These documents use the term client to refer to a given SharePoint add-in.
 A client is identified using its client ID which is the GUID that identifies the add-in's ACS client ID in the SharePoint add-in's AppManifest.xml.

-There are three functions in this function app.
+There are five functions in this function app.